orbs-network/rewards-distributor-v2/shared/USAGE.md

 ```

 ## Step 2 Alternative: Download the history with autoscaling window size

+This experimental mode attempts to optimize history downloading by using a variable window size that autoscales and shrinks with errors (like too many events in window).
+Example also shows more robust error handling and retries.

 ```js
 // all options have defaults and are optional